-Many stood in support of drastic measures against drug use, and encouraged the militarization of local police as a necessary means to a safer neighborhood.
-Many others perceived it all to be a farce meant to oppress men of color, send the country’s black youth into prison instead of school, and sow the racial divide.
+Many supported drastic measures against drug use and encouraged the militarization of local police as a necessary means to a safer neighborhood.
+Many others perceived it as a farce meant to oppress men of color, send the country’s black youth to prison instead of school, and sow the racial divide.

-It’s an incredibly controversial topic – and the effects of the crackdown on crack are visible to this day.
+It’s an incredibly controversial topic – and the effects of the crackdown on crack are visible today.
 Mass incarceration is a common issue in America, and the war on drugs – especially marijuana and crack cocaine, the drugs of choice in black neighborhoods – is at the forefront.

 Addiction and the Law

 A relatively recent addition to the law in Los Angeles is Proposition 47.
 This law changes certain felonies into misdemeanors, thus reducing LA’s growing and problematic prison population.
-The problem is that, while this reduces the criminalization of drug users, it also leads to a problem that it doesn’t introduce an incentive to seeking treatment, and neither does it make it mandatory for those caught with drug charges to seek treatment for their addiction.
+The problem is that while this reduces the criminalization of drug users, it also leads to a problem in that it doesn’t introduce an incentive to seek treatment, nor does it make it mandatory for those caught with drug charges to seek treatment for their addiction.

-This ultimately leads to a problem where repeat offender are becoming common.
+This ultimately leads to a problem where repeat offenders are becoming common.
 Of course, this isn’t to say it’s a bad change in the law.
-After all, through Proposition 47, many people who otherwise would be languishing in jail for a minor crime now get the chance to get their life together, wipe their records clean, and find a decent job without a former felony charge and conviction hanging over their heads.
+After all, through Proposition 47, many people who otherwise would be languishing in jail for a minor crime now get the chance to get their life together, clean their records, and find a decent job without a former felony charge and conviction hanging over their heads.

 But beyond these positive effects, the fact is that the legal and political situation in LA is vastly lacking when it comes to constructively tackling the issue of addiction.
-Proposition 47 aside entirely, there are shortcomings in the law when it comes to drug treatment.
+Proposition 47, aside entirely, there are shortcomings in the law regarding drug treatment.

 Availability isn’t even the issue – the issue is the incentive to seek treatment.
 Among criminal offenders whose root cause was drug use, spending time in jail was preferable to a stint in rehab.